ideaeclipse/prntscrn/backend/prntscrn-api/README.md

 ## First account
 * To create your first account
-* First Modify the config/database.yml file with your mysql login and host settings
 * You have to first create the database and then migrate
 ```
 rake db:create